srad/eTaskAdvisor.APP/README.md

 [![Build Status](http://sedrad.com:8080/buildStatus/icon?job=eTaskAdvisor.App)](http://sedrad.com:8080/job/eTaskAdvisor.App/)

-This project is implemented in Vue.js and can consume any RESTFul endpoint.##
+This project is implemented in Vue.js 2.x and JavaScript and can consume any RESTFul endpoint.

 ## Screenshots